varworkshop/varworkshop.github.io/_pages/challenges.md

 ![]({{ "/assets/img/teaser_var_competition_1.jpeg" | relative_url }}){:style="margin:auto; display:block;width:80%"}

 This challenge focuses on assisting users through a workout session with interactive feedback.
 Details:
 - **Evaluation Data:** We base this challenge on the [QEVD](https://www.qualcomm.com/developer/software/qevd-dataset) dataset, as described [here](https://arxiv.org/abs/2407.08101).
 Specifically, the challenge involves providing timed feedback for a set of evaluation videos.
-For this challenge, we employ a (private) test set available <font color="red">[soon]</font>.
+For this challenge, we employ a (private) test set available [here](https://softwarecenter.qualcomm.com/api/download/software/dataset/AIDataset/Qualcomm_Exercise_Video_Dataset/QEVD-FIT-COACH-Competition-CVPR2025/QEVD-FIT-COACH-Competition-CVPR2025.zip).

 - **Training and Validation Data:** For training and validation, please use the data provided in the [QEVD page](https://www.qualcomm.com/developer/software/qevd-dataset).